arh-eu/gds-java-sdk/README.md

 - `onConnectionSuccess(..)` this method is called when the WebSocket connection is established, and the ACK for the login message is received with an OK status (`AckStatus.OK - code 200`).
 The received header and login body is passed to the method.
-By default, this method does not do anything, therefore it does not _need_ to be overridden (but it _ should be_, as this indicates that your client is ready to be used).
+By default, this method does not do anything, Therefore, it does not _need_ to be overridden (but it _ should be_, as this indicates that your client is ready to be used).
 - `onConnectionFailure(..)` if the connection or the login fails for any reason (network error, error in the login credentials or timeout) this method will be called.
 The `Either` class indicates that it is not predetermined which